reeju2005/3D-UNET-BRATS-2024/README.md

 FLAIR: T2-weighted FLAIR image, axial, coronal, or sagittal 2D acquisitions, 2–6 mm slice thickness.
 Data were acquired from the BraTS 2024 dataset in https://www.synapse.org/Synapse:syn53708249/wiki/626323\

 I wish to bring to everyone's attention several flaws in the execution of the project, which would require the help of other, more qualified persons.
+If they can offer solutions to this problems, I shall incorporate them in the program and will be eternally grateful to them.
+1. The dimensions of the 3D Unet model and that of the test images do not match with each other.
+This leads to errors during model training.
+2. The YOLOv8 model due to some reason cannot load the data during model training.